$a_{1}$ meson-nucleon coupling constant at finite temperature from the soft-wall AdS/QCD model: coupling constant

 \section{$g_{a_1NN}$ coupling constant}

-The action for the interaction between axial-vector, fermion and scalar fields in the soft-wall model with the thermal dilaton and in the background (\ref{2.1}) will be written as below:
+Action for the interaction between the axial-vector, fermion and scalar fields in the soft-wall model with the thermal dilaton will be written employing interaction Lagrangian $L(x,z,T)$:

-Here $L(x,z,T)$ is the interaction Lagrangian.
-In terms of the $r$ tortoise coordinate and fields defined above in this coordinate the action will be written without the exponent factor:
+In terms of the $r$ tortoise coordinate, this action will be written without the exponent factor:

-The meson-nucleon coupling constant, which we want investigate here, can be derived from the bulk interaction action involving the gauge, bulk scalar and fermion fields.
+The meson-nucleon coupling constant, which we want to investigate here, can be derived from the bulk interaction action involving the gauge, bulk scalar and fermion fields.
 Let us list here possible interactions at the lowest order of the fields.
 Corresponding Lagrangian terms should be Hermitian scalars under the existing symmetries in the model, namely gauge, chiral and 5D "Lorentz" symmetries.
-The minimal gauge coupling term is usual 5D Lagrangian \cite{27,12,33,34}:
+The minimal gauge coupling term in 5D Lagrangian is usual one \cite{13,30,31,32,38,39}:

-Another well-known interaction term, which obeys the symmetries mentioned above, is a magnetic gauge couplings in the bulk \cite{27,28,12,25,33,34}:
+Another well-known interaction term, which obeys the symmetries mentioned above, is the bulk magnetic gauge coupling \cite{27,28,12,25,33,34}:

-Tripartite interaction between the bulk spinors, gauge and scalar fields was constructed in \cite{35,33} and is similar to Yukawa coupling term introduced in \cite{27}:
+Triparticle interaction of the bulk spinors, gauge and scalar fields was constructed in the Ref. \cite{38,40} and is similar to Yukawa coupling term introduced in \cite{30,31,32}:

-According to AdS/CFT correspondence, the generating functional in the gauge field theory is equivalent to the exponential of an on-shell action in the gravity theory (is called GKP-W relation) \cite{18,19,20}:
+According to AdS/CFT correspondence, the generating functional in the gauge field theory is equivalent to the exponential of an on-shell action in the gravity theory (is called GKP-W relation) \cite{21,22,23}:

 where $Z_{AdS}[\phi_{0}]$ is the generating functional with the source $\phi_{0}$ coupled with an operator $O(x)$ and $S_{gravity}$ is an on-shell action with boundary condition $\phi\rightarrow\phi_{0}$ at the UV boundary.
-In our case the axial-vector current $(J_{\mu})$ is an operator and its holographic dual is the axial-vector field $A_{\mu}$.
-The holographic principle will give us following relation between these quantities:
+In our case, the axial-vector current $(J_{\mu})$ is an operator and its holographic dual is the axial-vector field $A_{\mu}$.
+The holographic principle will give us the following relation between these quantities:

 Here $Z_{QCD}=e^{iS_{int}}$ is the generating functional for the boundary QCD, $A_{\mu}^{0}=A_{\mu}(q,z=0)=A_{\mu}(q)$ is a boundary value of the axial-vector field.
-In the boundary QCD theory the four dimensional axial-vector current of nucleons is defined as follows:
+In the boundary QCD theory, the four-dimensional axial-vector current of nucleons is defined as follows: